i8i-io/i8i-cli-beta/README.md

 Replace _i8i_API_KEY_ with your API Key.

-See [documentation](https://docs.i8i.io/cli) available commands and usage.
+See [documentation](https://docs.i8i.io/cli) for available commands and usage.